spack/spack/lib/spack/docs/getting_started.rst

    provider which use standard names for libraries (as opposed to, for example, `libopenblas.so`).

-   Unfortunately, the approach above will lead to ``/usr`` being added to compilation paths and RPATHs, where it could cause unrelated system libraries to be used instead of their Spack equivalents.
-Different from ``OpenSSL`` we can not use a false path because some dependents need full path to BLAS / LAPACK libraries.
+   Although we specify external package in ``/usr``, Spack is smart enough not to add ``/usr/lib`` to RPATHs, where it could cause unrelated system libraries to be used instead of their Spack equivalents. ``usr/bin`` will be present in PATH, however it will be have lower precedence compared to other packages and thereby prevent usage of system's binaries as opposed to their Spack equivalents.

-   The adding of ``/usr`` to ``RPATH`` in this sitution is a known issue and will be fixed in a future release.

 ^^^
 Git